ta-david-yu/DYEngine/README.md

 - **ImGuizmo**
 - **raudio**
 ### DYEditor
-- **entt**: use as the main object model in DYEngine.
+- **EnTT**: use as the main object model in DYEngine.
 I might implement my own ECS framework if time allows it.
 - **tomlplusplus**: most of the custom text-based files in DYEditor will be stored as toml (i.e. scene/level files, asset meta files).
 ### DYEditor Code Generator
 - **fmt**: for easier and more efficient source code generation process.
 Will replace it with c++ std::format library once it's widely supported by different compilers.